 What We Are Doing

-The Marine Spatial Planning Workshop is scheduled for April 9–10, 2024 in Beaufort, North Carolina.
-Each session will focus on a different aspect of the ocean, including national security, oil and gas, shipping, commercial and recreational fisheries, weather forecasting, protected species and sensitive habitats, cultural and social resources (including cultural and archaeological sites), and other factors, such as ocean conditions, distance from shore/ports, bathymetry, boundaries, and economics.
+The Marine Spatial Planning Workshop happened on April 9–10, 2024 in Beaufort, North Carolina.
+Each session focused on a different aspect of the ocean, including national security, oil and gas, shipping, commercial and recreational fisheries, weather forecasting, protected species and sensitive habitats, cultural and social resources (including cultural and archaeological sites), and other factors, such as ocean conditions, distance from shore/ports, bathymetry, boundaries, and economics.

-In each session, we will provide background information and an overview of the current data available for that specific ocean sector.
-To encourage lively discussions, participants will be prompted with questions to explore data limitations, concerns, missing data, and gaps.
+In each session, we provided background information and an overview of the current data available for that specific ocean sector.
+To encourage lively discussions, participants were prompted with questions to explore data limitations, concerns, missing data, and gaps.
 It is essential for stakeholders to share their insights and help prioritize the importance of each data gap, ranking them as low, medium, or high priority.

-The workshop aims to bring stakeholders together to gain a deep understanding of the region on a local level.
-Our main goal is to gather spatial data for general ocean planning purposes.
+The workshop brought stakeholders together to gain a deep understanding of the region on a local level.
+Our main goal was to gather spatial data for general ocean planning purposes.
 We are committed to collaborating with all parties involved to ensure that everyone has access to comprehensive data for all future spatial planning endeavors in the area.
-The workshop will assist coastal managers, environmental organizations, academia, and industry with planning for future development of the blue economy, including renewable energy.
+The workshop's outcomes will assist coastal managers, environmental organizations, academia, and industry with planning for future development of the blue economy, including renewable energy.

-Hosted by NOAA, with support from BOEM, the data workshop is not solely focused on wind energy development planning.
-However, the data we gather will be crucial for any future marine spatial planning needs, including wind energy area development and transmission planning.
+Hosted by NOAA, with support from BOEM, the data workshop was not solely focused on wind energy development planning.
+However, the data we gathered will be crucial for any future marine spatial planning needs, including wind energy area development and transmission planning.
 The workshop represents a starting point, with more opportunities for stakeholders to get involved down the line, whether in person or remotely.

 Benefits of Our Work